 Agency: UCLA INSTITUTE OF AMERICAN CULTURES

-Description: The study explores important research hypotheses through the use of an existing dataset that has several important features.
+Description: The study explores important research hypotheses through the use of an existing dataset (secondary data analysis) that has several important features.
 A key CHIS sampling goal was to produce data that reflected California’s ethnic and racial diversity.
 The 2011-12 survey cycle included a supplemental sample of AI/ANs to ensure that both urban and rural residents are adequately represented.
 Also, the ability to compare the population over time, from a data set collected in 2001 through 2011-12 is valuable leading important information on the changing demographics of AI/ANs in California, and the epidemic of diabetes that may be shifting with the population from rural to urban locations and from adult to younger cohorts.
 A better understanding of social cohesion, connectivity, access to care, and healthy behaviors will provide much needed information to tailor culturally-specific interventions in high-risk groups.
 The CHIS dataset has not been utilized in this manner before.
-Furthermore, the regression models that are planned will be able to simultaneously consider and adjust for the multiple factors previously mentioned (risk behaviors, social connectivity, etc.).
-We would be able to test hypotheses regarding behaviors and barriers to prevention and treatment that have not been adequately examined.
+Furthermore, the regression models simultaneously considers and adjusts for the multiple factors previously mentioned (risk behaviors, social connectivity, etc.).
+We test hypotheses regarding behaviors and barriers to prevention and treatment that need to be adequately examined.
 Therefore, both the utilization of this dataset and methodology for this particular topic are novel.

 The following are study aims: